|

 The mountain hike was enjoyable, anyway.
 And they made it back down tired

-watched her eat it.
+meal and watched Wyn eat it.

 But later, as he passed along the corridor to the console room, he heard